everlutionsk/create-react-app/README.md

 </head>
 ```

 This will load the necessary polyfills for IE11.
-However, every blocking dependency on an external service could be harmfull, so please **make sure you include `nomodule` attribute**, which will inform the moder browsers that they need to ignore it completelly.
+However, every blocking dependency on an external service could be harmfull, so please **make sure you include `nomodule` attribute**, which will inform the modern browsers that they need to ignore it completelly.

-A provided polyfill.io link includes only the basic polyfills.
+A provided *polyfill.io* link includes only the basic polyfills.
 To fully support IE11, you need to go trough the every page/functionality and check if there is no missing polyfill.